Nine-pin bowling

 Nine-pin bowling (also known as ninepin bowling, nine-pin, kegel, or kegeln) is a bowling game played primarily in Europe.
 European championships are held each year.
 In Europe overall, there are some 130,000 players.
 Nine-pin bowling lanes are mostly found in Austria, Czech Republic, Slovakia, Belgium, Germany, Luxembourg, the Netherlands, Estonia, Switzerland, Serbia, Slovenia, Croatia, Poland, North Macedonia, Hungary, France, Brazil and Liechtenstein.

-In English-speaking countries, where Tenpin bowling (which originated in the United States) is dominant, facilities for nine-pin bowling are uncommon, though it remains popular in areas such as the Barossa Valley in South Australia where many German people settled in the 19th century.
-A modified version is played in the US state of Texas.
+In English-speaking countries, where 10-pin bowling is dominant, facilities for nine-pin bowling are relatively uncommon, though it remains popular in areas such as the Barossa Valley in South Australia where many German people settled in the 19th century.
+In Australia, it predates 10-pin bowling.
+A modified version is played in the American state of Texas.

 European version

 "Music and Bowling" (1736) by Johann Franz Hörmannsperger (b.1710 – d.?)